laxleary/EPA_Categories/README.md

 ```

 ## User-Focused Functions
-Note: catgeories.py includes code that parses the original QSAR Toolbox XML in order to create many of the tests for the EPA categories.
+Note: catgeories.py and ncc_categories.py include code that parses the original QSAR Toolbox XML in order to create many of the tests for the EPA categories.
 To this end, there are many functions defined in the script that are not particularly meant for general use, and instead allow for parsing of XML and organisation of tests and queries.
 This section will focus on the functions that allow users to match chemicals to categories and to obtain information about those categories.

 ### Code Structure Information
 categories.py defines a Query class.
 Instances of the Query class correspond to the different available categories.
 These instances are stored by category key in the dictionary all_tests.
 Each instance has a .query attribute, which can be applied to an individual chemical in order to obtain a boolean value for whether the given chemical belongs in the specified category.
 Most queries were built directly from the parsed XML, but some categories required hard-coding of the query tests due to corrupted SMARTS in the XML.
 These hard-coded categories are italicised in the category list below.